 The BAIS was designed to form a composite picture of an apathetic or irritability syndrome in HD.
 The apathy scale consists of 14 items regarding different dimensions of apathetic behaviour.
 The score for each item ranges from 0 (apathetic behaviour not present) to 3 (maximum intensity of apathetic behaviour).
 The range of all possible scores is from 0-42 (maximum).
 The irritability scale also consists of 14 items regarding various dimensions of irritable behaviour.
-The score for each item ranges from 0 (irritable behaviour not present) to 3 (maximum intensity of apathetic behaviour not present) to 3 (maximum intensity of apathetic behaviour not present) to 3 (maximum intensity of irritable behaviour).
-The range of all possible scores is from 0-42 (maximum).
+The score for each item ranges from 0 (irritable behaviour not present) to 3 (maximum intensity of irritable behaviour).
+The range of all possible scores is from 0 - 42 (maximum).